Phat Girlz

-Phat Girlz is a 2006 American romantic comedy film written and directed by Nnegest Likké and starring Mo'Nique, as well as Kendra C. Johnson, Jimmy Jean-Louis, Godfrey, and Joyful Drake.
+Phat Girlz is a 2006 American romantic comedy film written and directed by Nnegest Likké and starring Mo'Nique, as well as Jimmy Jean-Louis, Kendra C. Johnson, Godfrey, and Joyful Drake.

 Plot

-Jazmin Biltmore is a smart-mouthed, plus-sized, aspiring fashion designer and department store employee who is obsessed with her weight.
-Jazmin has always been fat, constantly battling with diets, weight loss aids, and even her own clothes.
-Because of her battle with finding trendy clothes that fit her full figure, despite working in a clothing department store, Jazmin creates and designs her own outfits.
-Even going as far as attempting to get a business loan to get her clothing line up and running.
+Jazmin Biltmore is a plus-sized department store employee who struggles with her weight.
+She creates and designs her own outfits, even going as far as attempting to get a business loan to get her clothing line established.

-During a bout of depression, Jazmin is contacted from one of her diet plan agencies and told she won a trip for 3 to Palm Springs for the weekend at a five-star resort.
-She and best friend Stacey find the first day at the spa disappointing, since nothing was plus sized friendly, including the other hotel guests.
+She is contacted from one of her diet plan agencies and told she won a trip for three to Palm Springs at a five-star resort.
+She and friend Stacey find the first day at the spa disappointing since nothing was plus-sized friendly.
 They leave in frustration to join Mia, who has been ogling a Nigerian man swimming in the pool.
-Despite Mia's obvious flirting, he expresses interest in Jazmin.
-He introduces himself as Dr. Tunde, but Jazmin is tongue tied, too distracted by his good looks.
+Despite Mia's obvious flirting, he expresses interest in Jazmin instead.
+He introduces himself as Dr. Tunde.
 He and his friends find Jazmin and Stacey beautiful.
 However, they think Mia is too skinny and wonder if she is sick.
-They invite the women to a Nigerian party, Tunde, speaking in a Nigerian language with his friends Dr. Akibo and Dr. Godwin, tells them he has never seen such beautiful full figured women in America.
+They invite the women to a Nigerian party that night.

-Upon their night out, Tunde expresses even more interest with her outspoken behaviour and strong opinions.
+During their night out, Tunde expresses even more interest with Jazmin's outspoken behaviour and strong opinions.
 Akibo shows his desire for Stacey and she reciprocates, fighting her shy nature.
 Meanwhile Godwin attempts to flirt with other full figured guests, ignoring Mia.
-Even going as far as to tell a woman she was a patient, mocking her fit figure.
-Akibo and Stacey go on to have days packed with vigorous sex and Mia leaves the party early to go back to the hotel and wallow in self pity over not finding an attractive doctor like Stacey and Jazmin.
+Akibo and Stacey go on to have days packed with vigorous sex and Mia leaves the party early to go back to the hotel.